Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 When My Hands Were Too Small to Hold a Screen but i got addicted

-t first, I couldn’t even hold a device.
+At first, I couldn’t even hold a device.
 My hands were tiny, weak, and curious.
 So the screen stayed at a distance—mounted on a wall, placed on a table, playing cartoons in the background.
-It filled the room with colors and sound.
-It distracted me when adults needed peace.
-It calmed me when I cried.
+Color and noise filled the room.
+Screens pulled my attention away when adults needed quiet.
+They soothed me when I cried.
 Slowly, my brain started associating comfort with moving images.

 Then I grew.
 My fingers learned to grip.
 My eyes learned to track fast visuals.
 What once stayed far away slowly came closer—into my hands, into my lap, into my routine.
 Without realizing it, I was being trained.